 Experience and expertise Alan is an accomplished senior executive with over 40 years' experience in distribution, retail and technology with a proven track record of growing businesses and improving their efficiency.
 Alan is a member of the South African Institute of Chartered Accountants and a Graduate of the Australian Institute of Company Directors.
 Alan has 20 years of leadership experience in APAC, ANZ and Africa, leading growth of businesses across these markets for global brands.
-Alan's career highlights include having served as CEO - Cellnet Group Ltd (ASX:CLT), Vice President - Belkin Asia Pacific based in Hong Kong, President APAC - Carrier Corporation AsiaPac, and Senior Vice President - Philips Consumer Electronics - APAC, based in Singapore.
-Other directorships held by Director in the last 3 years Alan is a director of Renewable Power Australia Ltd and Pacificomm Group Ltd. Special responsibilities Chair of the Board Relevant interest in Harris Technology Group securities as at the date of this report Sparks controls.
+Alan's career highlights include having served as CEO - Cellnet Group Ltd (ASX:CLT), Vice President - Belkin Asia Pacific based in Hong Kong, President APAC - Carrier Corporation APAC, and Senior Vice President - Philips Consumer Electronics - APAC, based in Singapore.
+Other directorships held by Director in the last 3 years Alan is a director of Renewable Power Australia Pty Ltd and Pacificomm Group Ltd. Special responsibilities Chair of the Board Relevant interest in Harris Technology Group securities as at the date of this report Mr Sparks has a relevant interest in 680,000 fully paid ordinary shares in Harris Technology Group Limited which are held by an entity Mr Sparks controls.